What do community connections look like?

 Jamie has just completed a Patisserie training certificate and dreams of being a pastry chef.
 Jamie has a mild disability and wants some support to prepare for work and find a job.

-Jamie contacts their local area coordinator and asks about what supports are available.
-The local area coordinator talks to Jamie about their situation.
+Jamie contacts his local area coordinator and asks about what supports are available.
+The local area coordinator talks to Jamie about his situation.

 Example